 When you think about sleep it is a very strange thing.

-Lying down with your eyes closed for a large portion of the day seems from the standpoint of pure survival a pretty stupid thing to do.
+Lying down, wrapped in a warm puffy blanket with your eyes closed for a large portion of the day seems from the standpoint of pure survival a pretty stupid thing to do.

 It leaves you open to attack and it prevents you from both feeding and procreating.